NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

   In some cases more nodes will be present.
   (If merged lines are required see <xref href="NetTopologySuite.Operation.Linemerge.LineMerger">LineMerger</xref>.)
 * Polygon edges which collapse completely due to rounding are not output
-* The `intersection` operation produces a homogeneous result.
+* The `intersection` operation may produce a heterogenous result.
-  The result contains the components of highest dimension in the intersection.
+  The result contains all the dimensional components of the intersection. always produce a homogeneous result.
-  (For instance, the intersection of a `Polygon` and a `LineString` might produce a `Point` result.) always produce a homogeneous result.
 * The `difference` operation produces a homogeneous result.
   The result dimension is that of the left-hand operand.